jschmidtnj/OutlookContacts/contacts-app-firebase/README.md

 ## credits

 Thank you [Chad](https://codepen.io/hellochad/pen/weMpgE) for your awesome 404 error page, and [BlackRockDigital](https://github.com/BlackrockDigital/startbootstrap-new-age) for the great Bootstrap template.
 For the icons and fonts, [icomoon](https://icomoon.io) is great paired with [fontawesome](https://fontawesome.com/).
+Thanks to [Privacy Policy Generator](https://app-privacy-policy-generator.firebaseapp.com/), there is now a custom ToS for this app.